- 1. Do market research and compile a solid business plan

 Here are some QSR menu ideas to help you attract a wide audience and cater to varied tastes:

-Here’s why replacing paper menus with QR code menus is the way to go:
+Here’s why replacing paper menus with QR code menus is the way to go when you learn how to open a quick service restaurant:

 - Faster ordering & checkout process;